shay5510/CSRGAN/README.md

 # CSRGAN

-Official pyTorch implementaion of the paper [CSRGAN - Image Super-Resolution and Colorization in a single Generative Adversarial Network](PDFS/CSRGAN.pdf)
+Official pyTorch implementaion of the paper [CSRGAN - Image Super-Resolution and Colorization in a single Generative Adversarial Network - Yosef and Shomer chai](PDFS/CSRGAN.pdf)

 ## Requirments